 Narrative Description: Using the Continuation Sheet, describe the physical appearance of the property.
-The description should be concise, factual, detailed and articulate, and should be limited to 1-2 pages.
-Information relating to the history, significance, or use of the property should not be included in Item 7; include that information in Item 8.
+The description should be concise, factual, detailed and articulate.
+Photographs of the facades being described should be included within Section 7 itself to help guide the reader's understanding of the architectural terminology being described.
+Interior photographs should be included.
+Information relating to the history, significance, or use of the property should not be included in Item 7; include that information in Section 8.
 The description should also detail what changes, additions, or alterations, if any, have been made to the property throughout its history.